SwiftProjectOrganization/Stan/README.md

 Below usage examples follows the Bernoulli example in the cmdstan folder.
 For this to work out of the box, have in your "~/Documents" directory a subdirectory "Stan" containing a copy of the "bernoulli.data.json" file from the cmdstan installation folder.

 If you want to run the CLI from a shell, the shell needs to be able to run "./stan".
-The way I do this is to copy the "stan" binary from your Xcode build directory to the "~/Documents/Stan" directory.
+The way I do this is to copy the "stan" binary from your Xcode build directory to the "~/Documents/Stan" directory and execute the commands below from within that directory.

 That "stan" binary can be found in finder: